 O’Garden’s critically acclaimed play, Women On Fire, starring Judith Ivey, was twice extended and played to sold-out houses Off Broadway at the Cherry Lane Theatre.
 It was nominated for a Lucille Lortel Award for Best Solo Show, and is published by Samuel French.
 Two of its monologues are published in Best Women’s Stage Monologues.

-Her new play, Little Heart, won her a Berilla Kerr Playwriting Fellowship and was awarded full development at the New Harmony Play Project.
+Her new play, Little Heart, about artist Corita Kent, won her a Berilla Kerr Playwriting Fellowship and was awarded full development at the New Harmony Play Project.

-O’Garden’s writing is anthologized with Eleanor Roosevelt, Maya Angelou, Gloria Steinem and others in The Greatness Of Girls (Andrews McMeel) Included is an excerpt from her book/theatre piece, Fat Girl, which describes how she came to peace with food and body after a decades-long struggle.
+Irene’s writing is anthologized with Eleanor Roosevelt, Maya Angelou, Gloria Steinem and others in The Greatness Of Girls (Andrews McMeel) Included is an excerpt from her memoir Fat Girl, which describes how she came to peace with food and body after a decades-long struggle.
 Harper San Francisco published it in hardcover with her drawings, and Untreed Reads published the e-version as Goodbye Fat Girl.

 For her work in children’s literature, Irene received the Alice Curtis Desmond Award.
 She also won the Gold Oppenheim Toy Portfolio Best Book Award for The Scrubbly Bubbly Car Wash (Harper).
 Her first children’s book, Maybe My Baby, (Harper) has sold over 90,000 copies.
-Her latest book, Forest, What Would You Like? was published by Holiday House in 2013.
+Her latest children’s book, Forest, What Would You Like? was published by Holiday House.

-She lives joyfully with John Pielmeier, her husband of thirty-plus years.
-Most known for his play Agnes of God, John also writes movies and miniseries (Pillars Of the Earth) and novels (Hook’s Tale, Scribner.)
+She lives joyfully with John Pielmeier, her husband of forty years.
+Most known for his play Agnes of God, John also writes movies, miniseries (Pillars Of the Earth) and novels (Hook’s Tale, Scribner.)
 John’s new stage adaptation of The Exorcist ran in London’s West End and opens next year in New York.